samestrin/llm-interface/docs/usage.md

 ## Caching

-Caching is an essential feature that can significantly improve the performance of your application by reducing the number of requests made to the LLM APIs.
-The LLM Interface npm module supports various caching mechanisms, each with its own use case and configuration options.
-Below are examples showing how to use different caching strategies.
+Caching is a crucial feature that can significantly enhance your application's performance by reducing the number of requests made to the LLM APIs.
+The LLM Interface npm module supports various caching mechanisms, each tailored to different use cases and configuration options.

+### Cache Initialization

+Before utilizing a cache, it needs to be initialized.
+The exception to this rule is the Simple Cache.
+If you do not initialize a cache but request a cached response, the Simple Cache will automatically initialize before processing the request.

 ### Simple Cache

 Simple Cache uses the default cache engine provided by the LLM Interface npm module.
 It is suitable for basic caching needs without additional dependencies.

-#### Example Usage
+#### Example Initialization (Optional)

 Here's how to configure the Simple Cache: